oceanhackweek/ohwyy_proj_template/README.md

-# ohwyy_proj_template
+# ohwyy_proj_template_cc
-Template for starting Oceanhackweek project repos
+Template for starting Oceanhackweek project repos.
+Add country code (cc) in the end to indicate the location of your event (us/au).

 ## Project Name